sinamajidian/extract_poly/README.md

 make
 ```

-The makefile will attempt to build samtools 1.2 and htslib 1.2.1 as git submodules.
+The makefile will attempt to build samtools and htslib as git submodules.
+The output of this step is a binary file `extractHAIRS` in folder `build`.